× back

 Key Concepts

-• Prototypes: LVQ uses prototypes, which are reference points that represent different classes in the data.
-These prototypes are adjusted during training to better match the input data and improve classification accuracy.
+• Prototypes: Prototypes are the reference points that represent classes in the data.
+They are adjusted during training to improve classification accuracy.

 How LVQ Works